datalad/datalad-remake/README.md

 and `<output>-2.txt`.
 That is why the two files `name-1.txt` and `name-2.txt` are listed as outputs in the command above.

+Note that only output files that are defined by the `-o/--output` option will be available in the dataset after `datalad compute`.
+Similarly, only the files defined by `-i/--input` will be available as inputs to the computation (the computation is performed in a "scratch" directory, so the input files must be copied there and the output files must be copied back).

 ```bash
 > cat name-1.txt
 bob